6 Things my Kids Are Not Allowed to Say to Adults

 Also, before you read any further, let me stop and say that this is in no way meant to encourage a rule-based, break-your-child's-spirit parenting philosophy.
 I think a lot of people are interpreting it that way.
 PLEASE don't parent your kids based on a set of rules.
 That is dangerous, and a sure-fire way to make sure your kids end up either 1. not knowing how to think for themselves or 2. rebelling against authority.
 Christian parents must focus on the heart of the matter, treat their children respectfully, show them their love by their actions, and treat their children with gentleness.

 However, God has placed you and other adults (teachers, policemen, babysitters, etc.) as authorities in your child's life and God himself commanded children to obey and honor their parents.
 We as adults are commanded by God to obey our authorities too.
 The following list is an idea of how that plays out in day-to-day life — again, it's not a set of rules.
-It's just teaching your children how to properly relate to the authorities that are over them.
+Being respectful just means properly relating to the authorities that are over them.

 Since there have been so many concerns from people who are looking at this through so many lenses (different life experiences, etc.), I'm updating this with specific examples rather than just making these things seem like a blanket statement.
 Let me say it one more time — this isn't about setting unrealistic expectations and then punishing your child when he doesn't meet them.
 Nor is it about making certain words taboo.
 This is about training your children in the proper way to relate to the adults who are over them.
 It's not the words themselves that are the problem; it's the attitude behind them.
 A child could just as easily display the same attitude using a different set of words, which is why it always, always comes back to dealing with the heart issues and not just requiring them to conform to an external set of do's and don'ts.

 (For more help with teaching children WHY they should obey, I recommend this amazing study by my friend Kim, called Because I Said So.
 You won't regret going through it with them!)